Chris-McGonigle/island-flowers/README.md

 * [HTML5](https://en.wikipedia.org/wiki/HTML5) was used for the site markup.
 * [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3) was used to style the HTML content.
-* [Javascript](https://en.wikipedia.org/wiki/JavaScript) was used for the Browse Subjects pop up.
+* [Javascript](https://en.wikipedia.org/wiki/JavaScript) was used for the interactive elements.
 * [Python3](https://en.wikipedia.org/wiki/Python_programming_language) and the Django Framework was the language used to produce the databases.
 * [Black](https://github.com/psf/black) was used to format the Python Code
 * [Balsamiq](https://balsamiq.com/) was used to produce the site wireframes.